tursilion/converthgr/ReadMe.txt

 may look on a monochrome monitor, with the color removed.
 Note that half-pixel representations are not displayed, but will be saved correctly.
 It does not matter if you save in color or green mode, the same data will be written.
-Restore the color version with the Reload button.
+Restore the color view with the Reload button.

 -Dithering - This system uses dithering to improve the apparent